-- 1. Before starting: - Check the oil level. - · Make sure there is enough fuel. - See the Checklist section in the installation manual. - 2.
+- 1. Before starting: - Check the oil level. - Verify that fuel related components, such as manual valves, outside of the generator set are open. - See the Checklist section in the installation manual. - 2.
 Place the generator set in Standby mode. - 3.
 Switch the main utility disconnect from the ON to the OFF position. - 4.
-Make sure the following occurs: - The generator set starts. - b.
+Make sure the following occurs: - a.
+The generator set starts. - b.
 After the generator set starts and stabilizes, the load is transferred from the utility to the generator set. - 5.
 Switch the main utility disconnect from the OFF to the ON position. - 6.
 Make sure the following occurs: - a.
 After approximately 5 minutes, the load is transferred back to the utility. - b.
 Once the transfer switch is connected to utility power, after approximately 5 minutes, the generator set stops.